WilleLee/wille_logs/README.md

 #### v1.1.7

-- [ ] fix the issue that the html background does not match the theme mode
+- [x] fix the issue that the theme-color appears when the content(main) is overscrolling (fixed header -> sticky header)

 ### Notable Issues